digital-work-lab/open-source-collaboration-game/readme.md

     - [Playbook C6](playbook-C6.md) - FAQ
     - [Playbook C7](playbook-C7.md) - Using CoLRev for interview data

-- The maintainers prepare for the next round
+- The maintainers read [playbook M2](playbook-M2.md) to prepare for the next round

 ### Round 3 (Maintainers)